install and load multiple packages

 required package(s): "sjPlot" | "tidyverse"

-stacked bar graphs for multiple likert scales (flip coordination
+stacked bar graphs for multiple variables (flip coordination)

 required package(s): "sjPlot" | "tidyverse"